Pixel Code

 (2: 185).

-To a Muslim, fasting not only means abstaining from food and but also refraining from all vices and evils committed by us consciously or unconsciously.
-Therefore, if one volunteer to refrain from lawful foods and sex, they will be better positioned to avoid unlawful things and acts during the rest of the year.
+To a Muslim, fasting not only means abstaining from food but also refraining from all vices and evils committed by us consciously or unconsciously.
+Therefore, if one volunteers to refrain from lawful foods and sex, they will be better positioned to avoid unlawful things and acts during the rest of the year.

 Allah (SWT) says: